 Addressing gaps with an impending audit looming

-Before the audit, draft an immediate action plan addressing known risks identified while drafting regulatory/CMC content and the mock audit.
-Add any new gaps found during the audit along with specific remediation and effectiveness check planning.
+Before the audit, draft an immediate action plan addressing the known risks identified while drafting regulatory/CMC content and the mock audit.
+Add any new gaps found during the audit, along with specific remediation and effectiveness check planning.
 You have the option to share parts of these plans (including timelines) with auditors to demonstrate that your Quality culture actively identifies and assesses risks, and that you embrace documented continuous improvement.

 -Michael Spangler, Spangler Consulting